-Susan Coffey is Senior Vice President, Public Practice & Global Alliances at the American Institute of Certified Public Accountants (AICPA).
+Susan Coffey is Senior Vice President, Public Practice & Global Alliances at the American Institute of CPAs (AICPA).

 In this capacity, Ms. Coffey has overall responsibility for several programs designed to enhance the quality of AICPA member practices, including overseeing international relations initiatives and maintaining responsibility for AICPA activities related to quality assurance, professional ethics, financial reporting, assurance, taxation and CPA firm services.